-- 1. Assume the reader doesn't know anything about your program.
+- Assume the reader doesn't know anything about your program.
 Please describe your program, including the following: - a.
 Organization (including staffing and structure) - b.
-Mission, or primary purpose - c.
-Whom you serve (including demographics) - d.
+Mission, or primary purpose - Whom you serve (including demographics) Click HERE to view program and college demographics. - d.
 What kind of services you provide - e.
 How you provide them (including alternative modes and schedules of delivery: e.g.: online, hybrid, early morning, evening services) - f.
 Rubric Item: Describe how your curriculum is up-to-date and Needs-Based.
 Base the description on surveys, environmental scan data, transfer patterns such as GE, IGETC, CSU, AA-T, or AS-T, accreditation standards, and/or articulation agreements.
 Consider the results of your most recent curriculum reviews in this section. - g.
 Rubric Item: Attach your scheduling matrix to show when courses in your area are offered.
 Click here for sample! - 2.
 What external factors have a significant impact on your program?
 Please include the following as appropriate: - a.
 Budgetary constraints or opportunities - b.
 Competition from other institutions - c.
 Requirements of four-year institutions - d.
 Requirements imposed by regulations, policies, standards, and other mandates - e.
-Job market - i) Requirements of prospective employers - ii) Developments in the field (both current and future) - 3.
-Outcomes Assessment Reporting Rubric Item: Student Learning Outcomes.
-Please use the following tool to report each course or program that was assessed this year, the type of outcome assessed, and the ILO the outcome maps to.
-In addition, also provide the Five Column Assessment information in the spaces provided: learning outcomes statement, means of assessment, criteria for success, summary of evidence, and the use of results.
-If you prefer, the Five Column Assessment information can be attached as a separate document.
-Additionally, other supporting documents that you wish to include can also be attached to the outcome. - 4.
-Progress on SLOs
+Job market - i) Requirements of prospective employers - ii) Developments in the field (both current and future)

+3. Progress on SLOs